usnews/brightspot-cms/docs/documentation/new-page.md

 For each content type being rendered there should be a grid layout defined in css, a JSP to use the css grid layout and a JSP to render the content.

-Brightspot does not required the use of css grid layouts but it makes defining layouts much easier and is recommended.
+Note: Brightspot does not require the use of css grid layouts but it makes defining layouts much easier and is recommended.

 ### Creating a Grid Layout